-- Needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the Superintendent (applies to students over 14 years of age only); - 2. death in family (applies to absences of up to 18 school hours unless a reasonable cause may be shown for a longer absence); - 3. observance of religious holidays consistent with a student's truly held religious belief; - 4. traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours); - college visitation; - 6. absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status; - 7. absences due to a student being homeless or - 8. as determined by the Superintendent.
+- Needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the Superintendent (applies to students over 14 years of age only); - 2. death in family (applies to absences of up to 18 school hours unless a reasonable cause may be shown for a longer absence); - 3. observance of religious holidays consistent with the sincerely held religious beliefs of the student or the student's family; - 4. traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours); - college visitation;